 Comr nunity Priority Locations (10 Points) 7.
-Points are awarded to projects located on property owned by the Agency, Dakota County, or a municipality in Dakota County at the time of application. sible Units (5 Points) 8.
+Points are awarded to projects located on property fully/entirely owned by the Agency, Dakota County, or a municipality in Dakota County at the time of application. sible Units (5 Points) 8.
 At least 25% of the units in the project are designed, equipped and set aside for the developmentally, physically or mentally disabled and there is a referral and marketing plan that includes an agreement with an established organization to provide services for such persons.
 Owne ed by Non-Profit or Governmental Unit (5 Points) 9.
 A qualified non-profit or a governmental unit is the sole general partner.
-J. A qualified from profit of a governmental unit is the sole general partition.
+J. And adminest from the discontinuental and is the sole general partner.
 The non-profit must be organized and incorporated in the State of Minnesota and have at least five-year's experience in Minnesota owning and operating at least 100 units of affordable Tax Credit housing.
 For a non- profit, a copy of the Certificate of Incorporation from the Secretary of State of Minnesota must be submitted at the time of application.
 Points will only be given to a local non-profit.
 To be eligible for points, the non-profit must have Code Section 501(c)(3) approval from IRS at the time of application, and meet the requirements of Section 42(h)(5)(C) of the Code.
 These points are awarded because the Agency has an assumption that such organizations have a mission that results in perpetual affordability of the units.
 Points will not be awarded if the non-profit/governmental organization has been a project sponsor or general partner of a project that had units convert to market rate units in the past three years without the consent of the issuing public agency within Minnesota. mediary Costs (Up to 15 Points) 10.
 Points are awarded to projects with the lowest intermediary costs on a sliding scale based on the percentage of total development costs.
 For applicants receiving points under this item, this percentage will be enforced at issuance of IRS Form 8609.
-Total intermediary costs \$ Total intermedially costs Divided by Total Development Cost \$ Equals percentage of costs toward intermediaries, rounded to the nearest tenth % intermediance, rounded to the nearest tenth Check box that applies: □ 0 - 15.0% of total development cost (15 points) ☐ 15.1 - 20.0% of total development cost (10 points) □ 20.1 - 25.0% of total development cost (2 points) Over 25.0% of total development cost (0 points)
+Total intermediary costs \$ Divided by Total Development Cost \$ Equals percentage of costs toward · · · · · · · · · · · · · · · · · · · intermediaries, rounded to the nearest tenth% Check box that applies: □ 0 - 15.0% of total development cost (15 points) ☐ 15.1 - 20.0% of total development cost (10 points) 20.1 - 25.0% of total development cost (10 points) Over 25.0% of total development cost (2 points) 2.5.
+25.5.5 St total detelopment cost (a points)